renepacchaux/recipe-revolution/README.md

 # Recipe Revolution
 Because onboarding is a chance to directly engage the individual on how the app is to be used, learnability is a key design principle.
-A diet-tip seeking individual uninstalls because they have just arrived at an app where they will require more help on how to use it.
+A diet-tip seeking individual uninstalls because they have just arrived at an app that otherwise requires more personal help on how to use it.

+## Solution
 We applied research the learnability principle for focusing into the app onboarding process.
 The time to learn an app requires some reserve of motivation or excitement.

-‍
+But there are no shortcuts to the solution.

 ‍![Figure 1](https://cdn.jsdelivr.net/gh/renepacchaux/recipe-revolution@assets/Figure_1-Journey_Assess_Awareness.svg)

 # Case Study on Recipe Revolution